-- 200.2.4 Concentrated animal feeding operations (CAFOs), subject to the requirements of Section 421 and further provided that the applicant provides a copy of an approved permit from the Pennsylvania Department of Environmental Protection, Bureau of Water Quality, and the proposed use maintains compliance with the Federal regulations governing CAFOs. - 200.2.5 Concentrated animal operations (CAOs), subject to the requirements of Section 421 and further provided that the applicant provides written evidence of an approval of the applicant's nutrient management plan from the County Conservation District or the Pennsylvania Conservation Commission, and the applicant maintains compliance with the Pennsylvania Nutrient Management Act No. 38. - 200.2.6 Farms. - 200.2.7 Fish hatcheries and/or fish farms, subject to the applicant furnishing evidence of an approved artificial propagation license from the Pennsylvania Department of Agriculture, Bureau of Animal Health. - 200.2.8 Forestry uses, subject to the requirements of Section 432. - 200.2.9 Public uses, provided such use shall not include solid waste disposal and/or handling facilities, prisons or hospitals. - 200.2.10 Public utilities structures. - 200.2.11 Schools, subject to the exclusive academic use, a building floor area not greater than two thousand (2,000) square. - 200.2.12 Single-family detached dwellings, including those contained upon flag lots, provided such flag lots comply with the requirements of Section 200.5 and 431. - 200.3 Accessory uses customarily incidental to the above permitted uses, including, but not limited to, the following: - 200.3.1 Alternative energy production facilities (Geothermal Systems, Outdoor Hydronic Heater Systems Accessory Solar Energy Systems, Accessory Wind Energy Systems), subject to the requirements of Section 404. - 200.3.2 Day-care Family day-care facilities, subject to the requirements of Section 424. - 200.3.3 Domestic composts, subject to the requirements of Section 425. - 200.3.4 ECHO housing, subject to the requirements of Section 427. - 200.3.5 Garage, yard and/or moving sales, subject to the requirements of Section 433. - 200.3.6 Gardening and raising of plants for personal use. - 200.3.7 Keeping of carriage and buggy horses, for the sole purpose of providing means of transportation via a carriage, subject to the requirements of Section 442 when located on a parcel of less than ten (10) acres. - 200.3.8 Man-made lakes, dams, ponds, and impoundments, subject to the requirements of
+- 200.2.4 Concentrated animal feeding operations (CAFOs), subject to the requirements of Section 421 and further provided that the applicant provides a copy of an approved permit from the Pennsylvania Department of Environmental Protection, Bureau of Water Quality, and the proposed use maintains compliance with the Federal regulations governing CAFOs. - 200.2.5 Concentrated animal operations (CAOs), subject to the requirements of Section 421 and further provided that the applicant provides written evidence of an approval of the applicant's nutrient management plan from the County Conservation District or the Pennsylvania Conservation Commission, and the applicant maintains compliance with the Pennsylvania Nutrient Management Act No. 38. - 200.2.6 Farms. - 200.2.7 Fish hatcheries and/or fish farms, subject to the applicant furnishing evidence of an approved artificial propagation license from the Pennsylvania Department of Agriculture, Bureau of Animal Health. - 200.2.8 Forestry uses, subject to the requirements of Section 432. - 200.2.9 Public uses, provided such use shall not include solid waste disposal and/or handling facilities, prisons or hospitals. - 200.2.10 Public utilities structures. - 200.2.11 Schools, subject to the exclusive academic use, a building floor area not greater than two thousand (2,000) square. - 200.2.12 Single-family detached dwellings, including those contained upon flag lots, provided such flag lots comply with the requirements of Section 200.5 and 431. - 200.2.13 Accessory Building on an Undeveloped Parcel of Land, containing no more than 300 square feet of floor area, subject to the requirements of Section 471.
+(Amended by Ordinance No. 22-01, 08/01/22) - 200.3 Accessory uses customarily incidental to the above permitted uses, including, but not limited to, the following: - 200.3.1 Alternative energy production facilities (Geothermal Systems, Outdoor Hydronic Heater Systems Accessory Solar Energy Systems, Accessory Wind Energy Systems), subject to the requirements of Section 404. - 200.3.2 Day-care Family day-care facilities, subject to the requirements of Section 424. - 200.3.3 Domestic composts, subject to the requirements of Section 425. - 200.3.4 ECHO housing, subject to the requirements of Section 427. - 200.3.5 Garage, yard and/or moving sales, subject to the requirements of Section 433. - 200.3.6 Gardening and raising of plants for personal use.

+200.3.7 Keeping of carriage and buggy horses, for the sole purpose of providing means of transportation via a carriage, subject to the requirements of Section 442 when located on a parcel of less than ten (10) acres.
+200.3.8 Man-made lakes, dams, ponds, and impoundments, subject to the requirements of